seawolf42/drf-advanced-auth/README.md

 $ python manage.py runserver
 ```

-This app has the following endpoints:
+This app has the following endpoints (assuming they are under the `auth` prefix as shown above):

 * `/auth/login/`
 * `/auth/logout/`